 What do I use to clean wounds?
 Good old-fashioned soap and water.
 Fancy wound cleaners may kill germs, but they can also kill healthy tissue.

 Growing up, I remember how we’d pour hydrogen peroxide on scraped knees to kill germs and clean the area.
 And it always took a few minutes to build up the courage to do it, because HOLY COW it burned.
 Hydrogen peroxide kills healthy cells, y’all.
-I keep it around, though, for getting blood stains out of clothes.
-But NOT for scrapes or cuts.
+Translation: it is NOT for scrapes or cuts.
+It is, however, great at getting blood stains out of clothes.

 Once the wound is clean, it’s time to make the bleeding stop.
 The best way to stop bleeding is by applying pressure.
 For most small cuts and scrapes, that means you should slap a band-aid on there and call it good.